 Chiropractic Helps Pty.
 Ltd. © TM

-Our therapists, Malvern and Nick, are both registered with Massage & Myotherapy Australia (previously AAMT) and HICAPS/Tyro claimable.
-Mal is available for massage appointments Tuesday to Thursday ,while Nick is available Mondays and Saturdays.
+Our therapist Malvern is registered with Massage & Myotherapy Australia (previously AAMT) and HICAPS/Tyro claimable.
+Mal is available for massage appointments Tuesday to Thursday.

-Malvern and Nick are both skilled in techniques including trigger point therapy, neuro-muscular technique, manual lymphatic drainage, deep tissue, sports and relaxation massage.
-Nick also has his Advanced Diploma of Myotherapy.
-Both have experience working with athletes and performers at high levels.
+Malvern is skilled in techniques including trigger point therapy, neuro-muscular technique, manual lymphatic drainage, deep tissue, sports and relaxation massage.
+Mal also has experience working with athletes and performers at high levels.

 Massage should play an important part everyone’s life regardless whether they are injured or not.
 Massage has many well documented benefits physically, physiologically and psychologically and ideally should be approached as preventative therapy rather than a curative one.
 It is important for the recipient of the massage to be aware of the expectations of the treatment and to communicate with the therapist.